 Evaluation visits are the second of three steps in the accreditation process, coming after the self-study but before any final actions by the Board of Commissioners (see pp. 3–4 of Section One of the Handbook of Accreditation).
 Evaluators are peers who serve without remuneration, typically spending three to four days on campus, as well as devoting many hours before and after the visit to reviewing documents and writing an evaluation committee report.
-Evaluation committees consist of three to five persons, including an administrator, an academic/educator, and a ministry practitioner (though others may be added as needed, e.g., for distance education).
+Evaluation committees consist of three to five persons, including an administrator, an academic/educator, and a ministry practitioner (though others may be added as needed, for example, for distance education).
 An ATS staff person usually accompanies the evaluation committee, acting as a resource for the school and the committee.

 The ATS Commission staff provides frequent training sessions for members of evaluation committees.
 These training sessions include workshops at the Pittsburgh office, webinars offered both live and recorded, and one-on-one mentoring before, during, and after visits.
 As these training sessions become adjusted to the newly revised standards and procedures, this webpage will include links to them.